trebeljahr/trebeljahr.com/_booknotes/the-evolution-of-everything.md

 People detect agency almost everywhere.
 We are wired to do so.

-> The paradox is that if belief is universal, then no amount of argument can extinguish it, and in a sense therefore, gods really do exist - but inside our heads rather than outside.
+> The paradox is that if belief is universal, then no amount of argument can extinguish it, and in a sense therefore, gods  do exist - but inside our heads rather than outside.

 ### Vital Delusions

 > For me, the characteristic features of a mystical and therefore untrustworthy, theory are that it is not refutable, that it appels to authority, that it relies heavily on anecdote, that it makes a virtue of consensus (look how many people believe like me!), and that it takes the moral high ground.
 You will notice that this applies to most religions.

 > The secret of life, unexpectedly, turned out to be an infinitely combinatorial message written in digital form in three-letter words in a four-letter alphabet.
-This was very much not what vitalists had expected; it seemed to mundane - though actually it is one of the most beautiful ideas ever to cross a human mind - that life is information.
+This was very much not what vitalists had expected; it seemed to mundane - though  it is one of the most beautiful ideas ever to cross a human mind - that life is information.

 ### The Climate God